🧩 Configuring Vet

 Scanning Parsers

-currently has 10 scanning parsers for various dependencies formats including Go, Python, Java, etc.
+vet currently has 10 scanning parsers for various dependencies formats including Go, Python, Java, etc.

 ❯ vet scan parsers